agl-alexglopez/dancing-links/README.md

 For this small example that has a successful supply scheme with two supplies it might not be clear why this is so useful.
 However, for large maps it becomes important to know which cities to uncover if a supply location does not work out.
 While backtracking, these tags help only uncover those cities that were covered when we entered a specific level of recursion.

 An added benefit of this approach is that the types are much simpler and we eliminate any traversals of the up-down linked list, other than to try every supply option that covers a city.
 This implementation is faster than the previous implementation.
 However, the speed gain only becomes noticeable on larger transportations grids.
-I can examine this further in the runtime analysis section.

 ### Supply Tags Implementation